ganindu7/deepnotes/topics/utils/backing_up_and_restoring_bootable_linux_sd_cards.md

 Note: We were able to use the trimmed image sucessfully to shrink a ubuntu server os from a 64Gb drive to less than 8Gb!
 However we had to use [fsck][fsck_man] to repair the filesystem on first boot (booted into safe mode in the first run).
 This was relatively easy!

+7. use a program like [etcher](https://www.balena.io/etcher/) to flash the image.

 ### Method 2: